Rigidity of high dimensional graph manifolds: Thickness and relative hyperbolicity

 Notice that property $(N2)$ fails if $X$ is asymptotically tree-graded with respect to $\mathcal{L}$ as in that case there are uniform bounds on the diameter of $N_k(L)\cap N_k(L')$ for $L,L'\in \mathcal{L}$ with $L\neq L'$.

-\begin{proposition} Let $M$ be a graph manifold, with at least one internal wall, and with the property that all pieces have non-trivial fibers.
+\begin{proposition} Let $M$ be an irreducible graph manifold, with at least one internal wall, and with the property that all pieces have non-trivial fibers.
 Then $\tilM$ and $\pi_1(M)$ are both thick of order $1$. \end{proposition}

 \begin{proof} Let us first argue that $\tilM$ is thick of order $\leq 1$.
 We show that $\tilM$ is a $\tau-$network with respect to the collection $\mathcal{H}$ of its chambers (for $\tau$ large enough).
 In fact, every point in $\tilM$ is clearly uniformly close to a chamber (property $(N1)$).
 Furthermore, if $\tau$ is large enough, then the intersection of two adjacent chambers contains a wall.
 As walls have infinite diameter, we easily obtain property $(N2)$ as well.